x-vin/covidcures/docs/src/allopathic.md

 The medical evidence to support each drug and nutrient can be found under “[Medical Evidence][65]” on the FLCCC’s website.
 It was Dr. Pierre Kory who worked tirelessly to bring information about ivermectin to the international stage.

 For an up-to-date overview of all published studies on ivermectin in the treatment and prevention of COVID-19 it is recommended to visit [c19ivermectin.com](https://c19ivermectin.com/); in addition, a meta-analysis of all studies can be found at [ivmeta.com](http://ivmeta.com/) (constantly updated).
 For adoption and regulatory status of ivermectin globally, check out ["Countries using Ivermectin"][66].

-June 17, 2021: [Ivermectin for Prevention and Treatment of COVID-19 Infection][67] (Tess Lawrie Ivermectin Meta Analysis) A Cochrane-standard (=highest) review and meta-analysis of Ivermectin against Covid-19 by Bryant-Lawrie, now peer-reviewed and published, concludes that the evidence justify the global adoption.
+   - June 17, 2021: [Ivermectin for Prevention and Treatment of COVID-19 Infection][67] (Tess Lawrie Ivermectin Meta Analysis).
+A Cochrane-standard (= highest) review and meta-analysis of Ivermectin against Covid-19 by Bryant-Lawrie, now peer-reviewed and published, concludes that the evidence justify the global adoption.

-June 7, 2021: [Epidemiologic Analyses on Ivermectin and COVID-19.][68]
+   - June 7, 2021: [Epidemiologic Analyses on Ivermectin and COVID-19.][68]
 Results of Ivermectin's success in treating COVID-19 outbreaks in India, Mexico, Peru, Paraquay, Argentina, Brazil and Slovakia.

-June 1, 2021: [The Drug that Obliterates 97% of New Delhi Cases by Justus R. Hope, MD][69]
+   - June 1, 2021: [The Drug that Obliterates 97% of New Delhi Cases by Justus R. Hope, MD.][69]

-May 31, 2021: [COVID deaths plunge after Mexico City introduces Ivermectin (WND.com)][70]
+   - May 31, 2021: [COVID deaths plunge after Mexico City introduces Ivermectin (WND.com)][70]

-May 19, 2021 - [A study by Juan Chamie][71], Jennifer Hibberd of the University of Toronto and David Scheim of the US Public Health Service, shows the sharp rise, fall and resurgence in excess deaths (among the over 60 year-old cohort) in Peru as the virus waxed, waned and waxed again.
+   - May 19, 2021 - [A study by Juan Chamie][71], Jennifer Hibberd of the University of Toronto and David Scheim of the US Public Health Service, shows the sharp rise, fall and resurgence in excess deaths (among the over 60 year-old cohort) in Peru as the virus waxed, waned and waxed again.

-May 16, 2021: [Do the NIH and WHO COVID treatment recommendations need to be fixed?][72]
+   - May 16, 2021: [Do the NIH and WHO COVID treatment recommendations need to be fixed?][72]
 By Steve Kirsch.
 Published on TrialSiteNews.

-May 12, 2021: [FLCCC Alliance Statement on the Irregular Actions of Public Health Agencies and the Widespread Disinformation Campaign Against Ivermectin][73]
+   - May 12, 2021: [FLCCC Alliance Statement on the Irregular Actions of Public Health Agencies and the Widespread Disinformation Campaign Against Ivermectin][73]

-May 03, 2021: [Joint Statement on Widespread Use of Ivermectin in India for Prevention and Early Treatment by U.K.][74] Evidence-Based Medicine Consultancy Ltd (E-BMC Ltd) and U.S. FLCCC (Front Line Critical Care Alliance).
+   - May 03, 2021: [Joint Statement on Widespread Use of Ivermectin in India for Prevention and Early Treatment by U.K.][74] Evidence-Based Medicine Consultancy Ltd (E-BMC Ltd) and U.S. FLCCC (Front Line Critical Care Alliance).

-Apr 22, 2021: [Review of the Emerging Evidence Demonstrating the Efficacy of Ivermectin in the Prophylaxis][75] and Treatment of COVID-19 by Kory et al., published on American Journal of Therapeutics.
+   - Apr 22, 2021: [Review of the Emerging Evidence Demonstrating the Efficacy of Ivermectin in the Prophylaxis][75] and Treatment of COVID-19 by Kory et al., published on American Journal of Therapeutics.

-Mar, 2021: [Open Letter by U.S. Doctors: JAMA Ivermectin Study Is Fatally Flawed][76]
+   - Mar, 2021: [Open Letter by U.S. Doctors: JAMA Ivermectin Study Is Fatally Flawed][76]

-Mar 26, 2021: [Ivermectin vs Non-ivermectin countries in Africa][77]
+   - Mar 26, 2021: [Ivermectin vs Non-ivermectin countries in Africa][77]

 The evidence-based treatment protocol was developed by Dr. Paul E. Marik, Professor of Medicine and Chief of the Division of Pulmonary and Critical Care Medicine at the Eastern Virginia Medical School in Norfolk, Virginia, and championed by a team of highly experienced physicians.
 Dr. Marik has authored 80 book chapters and 500 journal publications, with over 44,000 citations and an h-index of 98.
 He has delivered over 350 lectures at international conferences, and is co-founder of the Front Line Covid Critical Care Alliance.
 The scientific protocol, called the EVMS protocol, was developed by Dr. Marik and based on his famous safe, effective treatment protocol for sepsis.